-One of the key weapons in the vaunted Buffalo Bills no-huddle offense of the 1990′s was wide receiver Andre Reed.
+Andre Reed was one of the key weapons in the vaunted Buffalo Bills no-huddle offense of the 1990′s.
 Number 83 led the Bills in all receiving categories and was known for his toughness and ability to run after the catch.

 Andre Reed was drafted in the fourth round of the1985 NFL Draft by the Buffalo Bills, the 86th overall selection.
 Andre Reed played for the Bills for 15 consecutive seasons, from 1985 through 1999, during which he played in four Super Bowls for the Bills.
 In 2000, Andre Reed signed a two year contract with the Denver Broncos in June but was buried on the depth chart behind Rod Smith, Ed McCaffrey, Robert Brooks and Travis McGriff.
 Andre Reed eventually asked for his release from the Broncos after then Broncos Head Coach Mike Shanahan informed Andre Reed that he would be inactive for their 2000 season opener and wanted to make a more immediate contribution.
 He eventually joined the Washington Redskins and retired after the 2000 season